openstack/openstack-manuals/doc/config-reference/source/tables/nova-cloudpipe.rst

        * boot_script_template
    * - ``dmz_net`` = ``10.0.0.0``
-     - (Unknown) Network to push into OpenVPN config.
+     - (IP) Network to push into OpenVPN config.

        Note: Above mentioned OpenVPN config can be found at /etc/openvpn/server.conf.